JThh/GTC_DLI_ColossalAI/README.md

 For detailed instructions and self-contained notebook to run the ColossalAI examples, refer to the `tutorial` folder.

-## Docker
-Use `Dockerfile` to build a docker image with `docker build -t colossalai_tutorial .`

-Run a container from this image with `docker run -p 8888:8888 --runtime=nvidia colossalai_tutorial`

-Once the container is running, visit the content in your browser at `localhost:8888`.

 ## Introduction

 Welcome to the [Colossal-AI](https://github.com/hpcaitech/ColossalAI) tutorial, which has been accepted as official tutorials by top conference [SC](https://sc22.supercomputing.org/), [AAAI](https://aaai.org/Conferences/AAAI-23/), [PPoPP](https://ppopp23.sigplan.org/), etc.